LSSTDESC/data_previews_releases/README.md

 A repository to keep track of issues and RFCs related to data transfers of Rubin data from USDF to NERSC

 Use issues to keep track of pending items for the next data preview/release.

+notebooks directory contains jupyter notebooks for different tests performed on the repo